ifraud/ifraud.github.io/_drafts/env-setup.md

 anything.
 All you need to do is call `cmake $source_dir` from you build directory.
 This helps in keeping the source directory clean.

+In order to get started, I am providing an empty template here to use.
+It includes the necessary files to start programming and I hope you have fun with it!